jeremybradbury/courier-postgraphile/README.md

 This is a project, but also a simple base.
 Fork or even degit to private, just please, understand and respect the basics of [the MIT license](LICENSE.txt).
 Just leave it there without modification.
 It's a short read we often ignore.

-I had to recover (in order to [fork](https://github.com/jeremybradbury/faker.js) & [publish to npm](https://www.npmjs.com/package/@jeremybradbury/faker)) a common, open source repo, because the maintainer felt taken advantage of, by commercial organizations... so they force-push-wiped their repo.

-It's very sad OSS maintainters don't get more support.
 We're in this together & we all become better because of each other's contributions!

-Not only is license enforcement hard for open source maintainers, many commercial organizations fail to donate to open source projects they rely on.

-Not asking for donations (yet anyway), just a small note on where you got this project, that few will read, and even fewer will search our names when they do.

 ## Naming Conventions

 This is pretty simple, yet requires some explanation.